NodeSchoolSF/interview-prep/02_the_interview_process.md

 Many companies will now do a remote coding challenge where they give you a question, and you code it up in a collaborative editor like [CoderPad](https://coderpad.io/) (which can run your code) or [CodePen](https://codepen.io) (for front-end stuff).
 You'll ideally be able to explain your thought process as you're coding.

+Here's a recording of a real technical phone screen which shows how the process works and how a candidate might think out loud (first 9 minutes): https://www.youtube.com/watch?v=HWW-jA6YjHk

 Possible examples of questions you might see:

 - `TODO`